parthrpatil/parthrpatil/README.md

 - 🔭 I’m currently working on *Energy Financial Modeling*
 - 🌱 I’m currently learning *Machine Learning*
-- 👯 I’m looking to collaborate on *Energy Analytics*
+- 👯 I’m looking to collaborate on *Energy Analytics or GTM strategy projects*
 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... -->
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/parthpatil2000/)